panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 * `import.meta.env.MODE`: is either `'develpment'` or `'production'`
 * `import.meta.env.PROD`: is `true` in production mode
 * `import.meta.env.DEV`: is `true` in development mode
-* `import.meta.env.SSR`: is a boolean indicating if the app runs on the server side
+* `import.meta.env.SSR`: is a boolean whether the app runs on server side
 * `import.meta.env.BASE_URL`: the base URL

 On top of that, Vite can load variables from `.env` file: